Magnetic Ordering in Moir\'e Graphene Multilayers from a Continuum Hartree+U Approach: Results

 \subsubsection{Band Structure}

 The advantage of the approach developed here, unlike the atomistic RPA approach~\cite{Klebl_mag_order_tBLG_2019} and the perturbative continuum approach~\cite{Alejandro23}, is that self-consistent quasi-particle band structures can also be investigated.
-In this section, we report these for magic-angle tBLG for the leading instabilities, also as a function of doping with the inclusion of long-range Hartree interactions.
+In this section, we report these for magic-angle tBLG for the leading instabilities, as a function of doping with the inclusion of long-range Hartree interactions , as seen in Fig.~\ref{fig:BS_tBLG}.
 We restrict our analysis here to only electron-doped systems, as hole-doping is qualitatively similar (albeit with band distortions in the opposite direction of energy)~\cite{PHD_4}.
+Moreover, we use a value of $U = 4$~meV to stabilize the magnetic orders at all doping levels to make it more clear how gaps at high symmetry points vary with doping level, as summarized in Tab.~\ref{tab:band_gaps}.
+In the Supporting Information (SI) we show additional results for the band structures with $U = 2$~meV, with their band gaps also being reported in Tab.~\ref{tab:band_gaps}.

-The band structures obtained from the self-consistent calculations at $\theta=1.08 \degree$ and $U=4$ meV are shown in Fig.~\ref{fig:BS_tBLG}.
-The band structures without magnetic order, but with Hartree interactions taken into account (note that when they are not taken into account, it is simply that the $\nu=0$ band structure is obtained for all doping levels, as the Hartree interactions in the model at charge neutrality vanish), are shown in Fig.~\ref{fig:BS_tBLG}(a) for reference.
+The band structures without magnetic order but with Hartree interactions (note that when Hartree interactions are not taken into account, it is simply that the $\nu=0$ band structure applies for all doping levels, as the Hartree interactions in the model at charge neutrality vanish) are shown in Fig.~\ref{fig:BS_tBLG}(a) for reference.
 As electrons are added into the normal state of tBLG, this causes the K-points to increase in energy relative to the $\Gamma$-points, causing a sensitive dependence of the band structure on doping, and a pinning of the van Hove singularities.
 At the magic angle, this causes the bands to become more dispersive, but at other twist angles these distortions cause doping-induced band flattening, in addition to the twist-angle induced band flattening.
 A detailed analysis of the band distortions induced by Hartree interaction is presented in references \cite{Cea_Hart_Pin_2019,Cea_Hart_Dist_2020,Cea2021,Goodwin2020}.
-In this section we focus on the Hartree+U distortions.
-We note that the value of $U=4$~meV is rather large and is chosen so that Hubbard interaction induced distortions are clearly visible for all doping levels at $\theta=1.08 \degree$.